engineyard/ey-docs/README.md

-# The Engine Yard Wiki
+# The Engine Yard Docs

-This repo holds all the content (and other bits) for the Engine Yard wiki, located at [EY Wiki][ey-wiki].
+This repo holds all the content (and other bits) for the Engine Yard docs, located at [EY Docs][ey-docs].

-The inspiration of this wiki came from the awesome guys at [Basho][basho] who have the [Basho Wiki][basho-wiki] setup with Gollum.
+The inspiration of this method of documentation came from the awesome guys at [Basho][basho] who have the [Basho Wiki][basho-wiki] setup with Gollum.

-We are using [Gollum][gollum] and [Gollum-Site][gol-site] to generate the wiki.
+We are using [Gollum][gollum] and [Gollum-Site][gol-site] to generate the documentation.
 Gollum is a great piece of open source software released by the GitHub team that lets you maintain and build wikis from the contents of a Git repo.

 `gollum-site` generates html from pages written in any format supported by Gollum (ASCIIDoc, Creole, Markdown, Textile, etc.).

 <A name="contrib">
 ## How to Contribute

-Part of the reason we switched to Gollum and GitHub for the EY Wiki was to make it easier for people to contribute.
+Part of the reason we switched to Gollum and GitHub for the EY Docs was to make it easier for people to contribute.
 Just treat it like a code repo: If you have anything to change or add, simply:

 1. [Fork this repo][forking]